Laravel-Backpack/docs/5.x/crud-how-to.md

 1 - A select with two options `Video` and `Post` as the `morph type field`.
 2 - A second select that will have the options for both `Video` and `Post` models.

-In a real world scenario you will have other needs like using `ajax` for the `models field select` when there are alot of entries, or to customize the inputs size etc.
+In a real world scenario, you might have other needs, like using AJAX to select the actual entries or changing the inputs size etc. For that, check out the available attributes:

 ```php
 // ->addMorphOption(string $model/$morphMapName, string $labelInSelect, array $options)